As an acupuncturist, you'll use your open nature to put clients at ease as you restore the body's natural healing process

 - effective organisational, marketing and financial skills, in order to set up and run a successful business.

-The vast majority of acupuncturists are self-employed and work from their own home or premises or visit patients' homes.
-There are some who work at private multidisciplinary complementary healthcare or medical centres, where they may rent a treatment room.
+The vast majority of acupuncturists are self-employed and so it is likely you will work from your own home or premises or visit patients' homes.
+It’s also possible to work at private multidisciplinary complementary healthcare or medical centres, where you could rent a treatment room.

 A few companies, keen to enhance their employees' potential, hire acupuncturists to treat their staff.

-You may occasionally find an opportunity for part-time work through the NHS or GP practices, in areas such as:
+You may occasionally find an opportunity for part-time work through the NHS or GP practices, although these aren’t common, in areas such as:

 - antenatal care